Zag-Research/Zag-Smalltalk/Documentation/Hacking.md

 ## Zig

 ### Get Zig
-Download a recent Zig directory/folder from [ziglang.org](https://ziglang.org/download/) Untar or unzip in a convenient place and add the resulting folder to your path.
+Download a recent Zig directory/folder from [ziglang.org](https://ziglang.org/download/) Currently we are holding at Zig 0.15.1 so we're all on the same version.
+Untar or unzip in a convenient place and add the resulting folder to your path.

 ### Compiling and Running